hpc-carpentry/old-hpc-workflows/_episodes/08-cluster.md

 ~~~
 {:.language-bash}

+FIXME: for pearcey, snakemake is installed, so direct to the appropriate module

-If Snakemake and Python are not already installed on your cluster,
+If Snakemake and Python are not already installed on your cluster, you can
-you can install them using the following commands:
+install them using the following commands:

 ~~~
 wget https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh